puckawayjeff/showgo/README.md

 # ShowGo - Web-Based Photo Slideshow Kiosk

-ShowGo is a simple, self-hosted web application designed to display a configurable photo slideshow on a dedicated screen (like a TV connected to a PC running a browser in kiosk mode).
+ShowGo is a simple, self-hosted web application designed to display a configurable photo slideshow on a dedicated screen (like a TV connected to a PC, or even an old tablet, running a browser in kiosk mode).
 It provides a web interface for uploading images and configuring slideshow settings, widgets (time, weather, RSS), and watermarks.

 Built with Python, Flask, Pillow, and Tailwind CSS.
 Designed to be deployed easily using Docker.

 ## Target Audience

-Small businesses (like print shops, cafes, lobbies) or individuals needing a simple, remotely manageable digital signage solution for photos.
+Small businesses or individuals needing a simple, remotely manageable digital signage solution for photos.
+Also suitable for repurposing old Android/iOS tablets as dedicated photo frames or simple displays.

 ## Features

-* Web-based slideshow view suitable for full-screen display.
+* Web-based slideshow view suitable for full-screen display on PCs or tablets.
 * Password-protected web interface for configuration.
 * Image uploading (multiple files) and management (view thumbnails, delete selected).
 * Thumbnail generation for preview.